sedstrom/Bouncer/README.md

 Share parameter validation between methods and callers.

 ## Disclaimer
-This library is a very early stage and will probably change a lot in the nearest future :)
+This library is in a very early stage and will probably change a lot in the nearest future :)

 ## Usage